tingerrr/hydra/src/lib.typ

 /// This function is contextual.
 ///
 /// - ..sel (any): The element to look for, to use other elements than headings, read the
 ///   documentation on selectors.
-This can be an element function or selector, an integer declaring
+This can be an element function or selector, or an integer
-///   a heading level.
+///   declaring a heading level.
-/// - prev-filter (function): A function which receives the `context` and `candidates`, and returns
+/// - prev-filter (function, auto): A function which receives the `context` and `candidates`, and
-///   if they are eligible for display.
+///   returns if they are eligible for display.
 This function is called at most once.
-The primary next
+The primary
-///   candidate may be none.
+///   next candidate may be none.
+If this is `auto` no filter is applied.
-/// - next-filter (function): A function which receives the `context` and `candidates`, and returns
+/// - next-filter (function, auto): A function which receives the `context` and `candidates`, and
-///   if they are eligible for display.
+///   returns if they are eligible for display.
 This function is called at most once.
-The primary prev
+The primary
-///   candidate may be none.
+///   prev candidate may be none.
+If this is `auto` no filter is applied.
-/// - display (function): A function which receives the `context` and candidate element to display.
+/// - display (function, auto): A function which receives the `context` and candidate element to
+///   display.
+If this is `auto`, the default implementaion will be used.
 /// - skip-starting (bool): Whether `hydra` should show the current candidate even if it's on top of
 ///   the current page.
+/// - dir (direction, auto): The reading direction of the document.
+If this is `auto`, the text
+///   direction is used.
 /// - book (bool): The binding direction if it should be considered, `none` if not.
 If the binding
 ///   direction is set it'll be used to check for redundancy when an element is visible on the last
 ///   page.
 Make sure to set `binding` and `dir` if the document is not using left-to-right reading